JFlowersB/LivingBooks/README.md

 ## ✨Features

 ### EPUB to JSON
-Convert EPUB books directly into Living Books-compatible JSON, with optional text corrections and normalization.
+Convert EPUB books directly into Living Books-compatible JSON,<br>
+with optional text corrections and normalization.

 ### Full JSON Editor
-A complete editor for modifying and refining generated JSON files, with an optional **Plain Text** view for easier editing.
+A complete editor for modifying and refining generated JSON files,<br>
+with an optional **Plain Text** view for easier editing.

 ### Automated Mod Creator
-Automatically generate the required Project Zomboid mod structure and files from your book, with no manual setup required.
+Automatically generate the required Project Zomboid mod structure and files from your book,<br>
+with no manual setup required.

 <br>